 I used to live in this town and I still have a lot of friends there, so I suppose it’s not too surprising that I ran into someone I know.
 This friend and I go way back.
 For many years he and his wife were part of the same circle we were, and our boys used to get together for play dates.
 But then, as our kids grew and our lives changed, we saw less and less of each other.
 That meant it was a real pleasure to meet in the store and catch up.

 When we finished our visit we each carried on with shopping, he on his scooter, pulling the grocery cart behind, and me toting my cloth bags with the “few things” I’d gone to pick up.
 When I arrived at the checkout ten minutes later I loaded my groceries onto the belt and looked up.
 There was my friend bagging groceries at the other end, so we fell to chatting again.

-“You wouldn’t believe how many people try to help me with this,” he said, his smile broad.
+“Because I use a scooter, you wouldn’t believe how many people try to help me with this,” he said, his smile broad.
 “I guess they think I can’t do it myself.”
-He turned toward his cart and pointed into a bag.
+He turned toward his cart and pointed into a bag, a wry smile on his face.
 “See?
 I can even pack the eggs so they don’t break.”

 I had to laugh.
 “It doesn’t matter whether you’re sitting down or standing up,” I commented.
 “We all like things done our own way.
 Besides, you look perfectly capable to me!”

 Then, after our groceries were bagged, I put my foot in it.